wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-application-management/includes/2-what-is-msix.md

 8. Create package.
 This is the final phase of the process, where you provide a location to save the MSIX package.

-You can automate the process of repacking the applications with the command line interface.
+You can automate the process of repacking the applications with the command-line interface.
 The following examples define how to use the MSIX Packaging tool from the command line:

 ```
  MsixPackagingTool.exe create-package --template c:\users\documents\ConversionTemplate.xml -v